U.S. Road Trips: The Midwest

 Route to take: It all starts at Honor and Folly, a two-room B&B located above the city's best BBQ joint, Slow's.

 Good to know: Leave your pretensions at home — this city has none of them.
 Don't miss Eastern Market, Astro Coffee, the abandoned zoo on Belle Isle, D'Mongos, and Russell Street Deli.

 Head to Crane Lake

 If you are in the mood for Lake Wobegon vibes.
 In the northern reaches of Minnesota there's a log cabin resort where the families are friendly, the fish are plentiful, and the Thursday night smorgasbord is not to be missed.
-Generations of vacationers keep coming to Nelson's Resort in particular.
-They come for the welcoming warmth of a family-owned retreat that turns guests into friends.
+Generations of vacationers keep coming to Nelson's Resort in particular for the welcoming warmth of a family-owned retreat that turns guests into friends.